 Keep the incision sites clean and dry, and replace any wet gauze quickly.
 It is normal to see a small amount of bleeding from the incisions for the first 24–48 hours.
 If the bleeding is moderate to severe, call Dr. Holzman.

-A head wrap / chin-strap / headband with foam will be used to hold your dressings in place after surgery.
+What type of dressing is used after facelift surgery?A head wrap / chin-strap / headband with foam will be used to hold your dressings in place after surgery.
 These will absorb any drainage and will provide gentle compression to decrease swelling.
 The dressings should be left intact.
 Keeping the tissues compressed aids in wound healing and provides more comfort.

 The compression dressing is generally worn 24 hours per day for five to seven days, then only at night for the next week.

-Minimize your head and neck movements after your procedure.
-Exercise during the first postoperative week should be limited to activities of daily living (eating, sleeping, and showering).
+What type of physical activity should I avoid after my facelift?Minimize your head and neck movements after your procedure.
+Exercise during the first postoperative week should be limited to routine daily activities (eating, sleeping, and showering).